message/iata/PT.md

 - This does not apply to:
 - passengers younger than 12 years;
 - passengers traveling on a direct flight to Madeira.
+8. Passengers traveling on a direct flight to Madeira:
+- without a negative COVID-19 RT-PCR test taken at most 48 hours before departure; or
-8. Passengers traveling on a direct flight to Madeira without a negative COVID-19 RT-PCR test taken at most 72 hours before departure are subject to a COVID-19 rapid antigen test upon arrival or quarantine for 10 days.
+- without a rapid antigen test taken at most 24 hours before departure are subject to a COVID-19 rapid antigen test upon arrival or quarantine for 10 days.
 This does not apply to:
 - passengers younger than 12 years;
 - passengers with a COVID-19 recovery certificate issued at most 90 days before arrival;